 - Sending correct information to data aggregators, which feed information to search engines

-Because search engines are really only interested in world domination and giving searchers the best, most relevant search results, they penalize businesses that have conflicting information online.
+Because search engines are really only interested in giving searchers the best, most relevant search results, they penalize businesses that have conflicting information online.

 3. Search engines take a while to catch up.